Ajay D. Theophilus: Naval career

 In the rank of Commodore, Theophilus headed the directorate of air warfare and flight safety (AWFS) at Naval Headquarters.
 On 1 August 2020, he took over as Commanding officer (CO) of the Naval air station INS Hansa in Goa.

 Flag rank

 On 1 April 2022, Theophilus was promoted to flag rank and appointed Deputy Commandant (DepCom) and Chief Instructor of the Indian Naval Academy, Ezhimala.
 He took over from Rear Admiral A. N. Pramod.
 After a fourteen-month long stint as DepCom of INA, he was appointed Flag Officer Naval Aviation (FONA).
 During this tenure, he also dual-hats as the Flag Officer Goa Area (FOGA).
+He was awarded the Vishisht Seva Medal on 26 January 2026.

 Personal life

 Theophilus married to Savitha Theophilus.
 The couple has two children - Abhijith and Millen.